Are your hands and feet always cold?

 Having chronic cold hands and feet, though, could be a symptom of poor circulation.

 “Poor circulation affects mainly the limbs, but may also present itself as dry, itchy skin, hair loss, shortness of breath, cramps during physical activity, varicose veins, stinging or tingling in your limbs or memory glitches,” says Jennifer Ladwig, a family medicine nurse practitioner at Aurora Health Center in Valders, Wis.
 “And those are just a few symptoms.
-Any one of these signs are a prompt to call your medical provider.”
+Any one of these signs is a prompt to call your medical provider.”

 To encourage adequate blood flow, Ladwig suggests the following: